-Let’s help out our amazing, hardworking preschool teachers and spend time at home making sure your 3 year old isn’t just ready for kindergarten, they can’t wait to get in class and learn!
+Let’s help out our amazing, hardworking preschool teachers and spend time learning at home.
+Let’s make sure your 3 year old isn’t just ready for kindergarten, but the one with their hand up in class ready to answer every question.

 “When we embed skill practice in the game structure, we create the best conditions for children to practice academic skills as well as provide support for their psychomotor and social learning.” –Sydney L. Schwartz.
 (Teaching Young Children Mathematics)

-I am going to use the hand book from the New Jersey Department of Education as a template to help guide us through the learning objectives for your 3 year old.
-I think it’s a great place to start.
-You can read it yourself here.
-(111 pages in total if you have a few spare hours!) or just read on as I have collected all the learning objectives they need, and more importantly, all the fun ways to achieve them through play at home.
+You can read a handbook for yourself here.
+(111 pages in total if you have a few spare hours!) or just read my ultimate guide to all the learning objectives your child needs to tackle, and more importantly, all the fun ways to achieve them through play at home.